Niño Muhlach: Early life

 Niño was born by Alexander Muhlach and Rebecca Rocha, he has five siblings.
 A nephew of Amalia Fuentes and Álvaro Muhlach, his cousins Aga and Arlene are also actors.
 He was the owner of D'Wonder Films, which produced most of his films in the 1970s/80s.
 He was dubbed the "Child Wonder of the Philippines" for making films that garnered both critical and commercial success.
 He holds the title of highest-paid child actor in the history of Filipino cinema.

 He is currently owner of Megamelt Bakeshop, home of Muhlach Ensaymada located at Nicanor Domingo Street corner Mayor Ignacio Santos Díaz Street in the Cubao District of Quezon City.
 Megamelt started in 1993, when the Muhlach patriarch, Alexander Muhlach opened an Ensaïmada commissary upon N. Domingo Street, Cubao lot be purchased for Muhlach.
 Muhlach Ensaymada is managed by Angela Muhlach-Hortaleza.

 Personal life

 He was married to Edith Millare from 2000–2005, they have one child, Alessandro Martinno Millare Muhlach (born on 2003).
 He has a second child, actor Alonzo Muhlach, with Diane Tupaz.
 He is of Spanish-German-Chinese descent.

+In 2026, Muhlach crashed his car into several establishments in Antipolo, injuring a pedestrian.
+He admitted to falling asleep while driving due to fatigue.